48 Great Things To Do In Paris In April 2024 – Bienvenue au Printemps!

 Grand Palais Éphémère

 Art Paris brings together 120 international art galleries representing dozens of artists.
-Normally held under the majestic roof of the spectacular Grand Palais, Art Paris will become the first art fair to take up residence in the Grand Palais Éphémère on the Champ de Mars….
+Normally held under the majestic roof of the spectacular Grand Palais, Art Paris takes place in the Grand Palais Éphémère on the Champ de Mars….

 • Grand Palais Éphémère